3dgeo-heidelberg/helios/doc/intensity_fwf.rst

    .. math::
       I = I_0 \exp\left(-\frac{2r^2}{w^2}\right)

-   This model follows `Carlsson et al., 2001`_.
+   This model follows :cite:t:`Carlsson.2001`.

 2. **Material reflectance**
-   The surface reflectance is modeled using Phong's Bidirectional Reflectance Distribution Function (BDRF) (Phong, 1975).
+   The surface reflectance is modeled using Phong's Bidirectional Reflectance Distribution Function (BDRF) :cite:p:`Phong.1975`.

 3. **Target cross section**
    The effective cross section is computed based on the area illuminated by the subray and the local incidence angle.